khulnasoft/integrations-core/coredns/README.md

 **Notes**:

 - The shipped `coredns.d/auto_conf.yaml` file enables the `prometheus_url` option by default for legacy mode.
 - The `dns-pod` tag keeps track of the target DNS pod IP.
-The other tags are related to the Datadog Agent that is polling the information using the service discovery.
+The other tags are related to the Khulnasoft Agent that is polling the information using the service discovery.
 - The service discovery annotations need to be done on the pod.
 In case of a deployment, add the annotations to the metadata of the template's specifications.
 Do not add it at the outer specification level.

 #### Log collection

-Collecting logs is disabled by default in the Datadog Agent.
+Collecting logs is disabled by default in the Khulnasoft Agent.
 To enable it, see [Kubernetes Log Collection][7].

 Then, set [Log Integrations][8] as pod annotations.
 Alternatively, you can configure this with a [file, configmap, or key-value store][9].